Posted as of: 1 January 2023

 a. comply with Wrkplace’s reasonable requirements, as notified from time to time, regarding Application security, access and similar matters;

-b. comply with the Australian Rules of Racing, Local Rules of Racing and all applicable AFS license conditions;
+b. comply with the Australian Rules of Racing, Local Rules of Racing and all applicable AFS license conditions (if relevant).

 5.1 Each party will: